VincerTheMinzer/AMonsterBASH/memory-bank/progress.md

 3. Command matching is currently case-sensitive, which may be frustrating for users

 ### User Experience
-1. Command suggestions may not be visible enough during gameplay
-2. Error messages could provide more helpful guidance
+1. Error messages could provide more helpful guidance
-3. Game difficulty progression may be too steep for some users
+2. Game difficulty progression may be too steep for some users

 ## Current Development Status